Are Gorillas Dangerous?

 Another serious danger comes from poaching, often indirectly.

-These wire traps, indiscriminately laid, can cripple a gorilla or lead to fatal infections.
 Furthermore, poaching for illegal pet trade or trophies still occurs in some regions, despite international bans.

-Disease transmission represents a modern and growing threat.
-Because gorillas share nearly 98% of their DNA with humans, they are highly susceptible to many human illnesses, from respiratory infections to viruses like COVID-19.
-Even a simple flu or cold can have deadly effects.
+Because gorillas share nearly 98% of their DNA with humans, they are highly susceptible to many human illnesses.

-Political instability and civil unrest in parts of the Democratic Republic of Congo and surrounding areas also hinder conservation work and place both gorillas and rangers in danger.
+Political instability and civil unrest in parts of the Democratic Republic of Congo and surrounding areas.

 Climate change, while less visible in the short term, poses a long-term existential threat.

-Altered weather patterns can affect food availability, migration patterns, and the overall health of the forest ecosystems that support mountain gorillas.
+migration patterns are among the biggest threats to Gorilla, and the overall health of the forest ecosystems that support mountain gorillas.

 In the Bwindi Impenetrable National Park, changing rainfall levels are already affecting vegetation and water sources.